-Using aspirin too much can dry out your skin.
-Overdrying your skin can also lead to breakouts, so it’s important not to strip away all your skin’s natural oils.
+It’s important to remember that using aspirin too much can dry out your skin.
+Because overdrying can lead to more breakouts, it’s important not to strip away all of your skin’s natural oils.

-The most common side effects of using aspirin for acne are skin dryness and irritation.
+The most common side effects of using topical aspirin are skin dryness and irritation.
 Peeling and redness may occur as a result.
-Mixing aspirin with other forms of salicylic acid can increase these effects.
+Mixing aspirin with salicylic acid can increase these effects.

-Any acne treatments you put on your face can increase your skin’s sensitivity to the sun’s ultraviolet (UV) rays.
-This includes aspirin.
+Any acne treatments you put on your face, including aspirin, can increase your skin’s sensitivity to the sun’s ultraviolet (UV) rays.

 As a precaution, avoid using any form of aspirin during pregnancy and breastfeeding, unless your doctor tells you to for certain medical conditions.
 This can increase the risk of bleeding in your child.